Holiday Let Mortgages: Eligibility, costs & how to apply

 Holiday let mortgages: Summarised

-• Taking out a holiday let mortgage to buy a second home can give you an income, an investment that may increase in value and a property that you can enjoy yourself.
+• Taking out a holiday let mortgage to buy a second home could give you an income, an investment that may increase in value and a property that you can enjoy yourself.

-• However, you’ll need to meet mortgage criteria including on deposit levels & rental income.
+• However, you’ll need to meet mortgage criteria including on deposit levels and rental income.

-• Plus, you’ll need to factor in costs such as higher stamp duty & running costs.
+• Plus, you’ll need to factor in costs such as higher stamp duty and running costs, when deciding whether it’s right for you.

 What are holiday let mortgages?